uwescience/SQL-geospatial-tutorial/_episodes/03-queries.md

 > SELECT "Census Tract","Total Population, 2010" as population from census_data
 	ORDER BY "Census Tract" ASC;
 > ~~~
+>
+> Then we can join them where the corresponding tracts are equal.
+>
+> Hint: be careful about how division is performed in SQL.
+You might need to use a function which converts integers to floats (you can do this with `variable::float`)

 > ## Join with where command
 >